apietrelli/myVCF/docs/setup.rst

    :alt: Saving VCF..
    :align: center

-   The storing process of very large VCF files (above 50 MB) will takes long time.
+   The storing process of very large VCF files (above 50 MB) will take a long time.

 .. warning:: Don't panic if the saving process takes very long time.
-Do **NOT refresh** the page until the **Upload completed** page will be showed.
+Do **NOT refresh** the page until the **Upload completed** page will appear.